colonelpopcorn/awesome-plugins/README.md

 ## Build Automation
 - [Maven](https://github.com/apache/maven) - Build tool for Java
+- [WebPack](https://webpack.js.org/) - A bundler for javascript and friends. ([Source Code](https://github.com/webpack/webpack))

 ## CI/CD
+- [GoCD](https://www.gocd.org/) - Easily model and visualize complex workflows with GoCD.
 - [Jenkins](https://github.com/jenkinsci/jenkins) - Build great things at any scale
-- [GoCD](https://www.gocd.org/) - Easily model and visualize complex workflows with GoCD.

 ## CMS
+- [Drupal](https://github.com/drupal/drupal) - Drupal is a fully composable CMS that allows you to design a digital experience to your vision.
+- [Joomla](https://github.com/joomla/joomla-cms) - A Content Management System (CMS) which enables you to build websites and powerful online applications.
+  - [Awesome Joomla](https://github.com/rajnishmsrit/awesome-joomla?tab=readme-ov-file#development) - A collection of resources for Joomla
 - [WordPress](https://github.com/WordPress/WordPress) - The open source publishing platform of choice for millions of websites worldwide.
   - [Awesome WordPress](https://github.com/miziomon/awesome-wordpress) - A collection of resources for WordPress
-- [Joomla](https://github.com/joomla/joomla-cms) - A Content Management System (CMS) which enables you to build websites and powerful online applications.
-  - [Awesome Joomla](https://github.com/rajnishmsrit/awesome-joomla?tab=readme-ov-file#development) - A collection of resources for Joomla
-- [Drupal](https://github.com/drupal/drupal) - Drupal is a fully composable CMS that allows you to design a digital experience to your vision.

 ## Groupware
 - [Nextcloud](https://github.com/nextcloud) - A safe home for all your data.